The west side of North Suicide, seen from Rabbit Lake

 North Suicide is the higher and slightly more rugged of the two summits.
 It is on the left in the photo in the frame at the bottom of this page, which was taken from neighboring Ptarmigan Peak.
 North Suicide has 1500 feet of prominence

 While North Suicide Peak sees a fair number of ascents, it is rare to see another person on the upper mountain at the same time.
 Usually footprints and melted tracks are the only evidence of other climbers having reached the summit.

 "Suicide Peaks" was a name bestowed by early railroad workers on a group of four peaks in this area, but over time only the twin peaks above Rabbit Lake have retained this name.

 [Note: A prior version of this page, by former SP member Clint Helander, covered both Suicide Peaks.
 Comments and climber's log entries for this page may relate to the earlier version.
 Some material from the earlier page has been retained.]

 There are three main ways to approach the Suicide Peaks:

 About half a mile before this permanently closed gate there is a bar gate that is locked from late evening until rather late in the morning--read the sign carefully for latest opening and closing times and don't get locked in!
-You can park below this gate and walk half a mile to the end of the road if the lock-in is a concern, or if you are in a low clearance car.
+You can park below this gate and walk half a mile to the end of the road if the lock-in is a concern.

 Regardless of where you park, parking is very limited at this trailhead, so have someone drop you off if at all possible.